lu-w/pyauto/README.md

 visualizer.visualize_scenario([owlready2.default_world])
 ```

-For a larger example on how to use this module, look at the [example of the criticality recognition program](https://github.com/lu-w/criticality-recognition/blob/main/inputs/example_fuc_2_3.py).
+For a larger example on how to use this package, look at the [example of the criticality recognition](https://github.com/lu-w/criticality-recognition/blob/main/inputs/example_fuc_2_3.py).

-# Plans for module
+# TODO
 - implement functions that abstract creation of commonly used objects (e.g. geometry etc.)
-  - best as constructors
+  - best as constructors enhancing the owlready2 classes
   - provide some convenience functions for accessing geometries, calculating distances etc.
-- relocate omega2auto in separate git and import pyauto
+- update the omega2auto module to use the new functionality
   - use new constructors for this
--